UPPMAX/HPC-python/docs/gpu.rst

     python integration2d_gpu.py

-Notice the larger size of the grid in the present case (100*1024) compared to the serial case's size we used previously (10000).
-Large computations are necessary on the GPUs to get the benefits of this architecture.
-The simulation time for this problem's size was 2.5 sec which is a much smaller value than the time for the serial numba code of 152 sec.
+The simulation time for this problem's size was 2.5 sec.